fielddaylab/lakeland/README.md

   event_data_complex: JSON.stringify(log_data)
 Each log_data is a JSON object for that specific category as defined below.

+#### Bugs
+1. There would be 'grave' entries from farmbitdeaths that gives nulls.
+E.g. [0,0,null,null,null].
+The bug doesn't come from normal in-game deaths, the last farmbit death or resetting the game.

 #### Version Log
 Versions:
 1. Alpha